Plan Your Homeschool Vacation

 Another great advantage of #HomeschoolRoadTrips is that you can count your fun educational experiences for school.
 This isn’t a new concept for homeschoolers only.
 Some school districts don’t count missed days if the trip is an educational experience.

-Visit science and history museums, national and state parks, aquariums and zoos, state capitals, factories that offer tours, and more for great learning opportunities.
 Don’t forget to document it if your state requires it.
 I’ve used photographs, ticket stubs, brochures, and anything that fits in a portfolio to document our trips.

 Keeping the Children Entertained on a Road Trip